Snowflake Data Dictionary: Documentation for Your Database

 Data dictionary enriched with custom metadata

-Atan’s APIs lets you track all kinds of metadata — technical, administrative, business, and social — from your warehouse, ingestion, ETL, and business intelligence tools.
-Questions like, “when was the last time this data was updated”, and “what are the transformations the data has gone through” are answered right there on the data dictionary.
+Atan’s APIs let you track all kinds of metadata — technical, administrative, business, and social — from your warehouse, ingestion, ETL, and business intelligence tools.
+Questions like, “when was the last time this data was updated?”, and “what are the transformations the data has gone through?” are answered right there in the data dictionary.

 Learn more: Custom metadata support in Atlan

 Everyone is on the same page with a business glossary

 Atlan’s data dictionary also has a business glossary — a centralized knowledge bank that lists all of the key business terms, concepts, KPIs, and metrics associated with a data asset.